tobiasweinzierl80/uknss-benchmark-grid/README.md

 ||(result - ref)||/||(result + ref)|| >= 1e-8
 ```

+### Performance results

-The FoM for `Benchmark_Grid` is the comparison point sparse Dirac
+The figure of merit (FoM) for `Benchmark_Grid` is the comparison point sparse Dirac
 matrix multiplication flop rate.
 This is the average of the single-precision
-Domain-wall fermion benchmarks for 24^4 and 32^4 local volumes, which are
+Domain-wall fermion benchmarks for 24^4 and 48^4 local volumes, which are
 representative of typical production runs.
 With `jq`, this can be extracted
 from the result JSONs as: